rianadon/blog/_posts/2019-04-04-guide-to-h264-streaming-frc.md

 Our end goal here is to take video from a camera and send it (or, if you're confident in your ability, fully send it) to another computer.
 The process that grabs the video, decodes it, re-encodes it, wraps it up, and ships it is called a **pipeline**.
 A pipeline is like a blanket statement; it accounts for and encapsulates everything going on.

 We have to build our pipeline somehow.
-Not out of wood, but out of **elements**.
+Not out of wood like most FRC robots, but out of **elements**.
 An element is like that well-written function every programmer desires to write one day: it performs one specific task.
 That could be reading from a camera, changing color spaces, encoding to H.264, or sending the stream across the network.
 All these are elements.

 <figure>
     <img src="{{ "/assets/2019-03-27-pipeline.png" | absolute_url }}" alt="A pipeline" width="500" height="216"/>